15 ways to donate (or receive) essential back-to-school supplies in Pittsburgh

 5. Pittsburgh Public Schools

 Thousands of Pittsburgh Public Schools families will head to the North Shore from 11 a.m.-3 p.m.
 Aug.
-20 for the 9th-annual #PittsburghForPPS, presented by PNC.
+22 for the 10th-annual #PittsburghForPPS, presented by PNC.
 The drive-up, back-to-school distribution will help equip kids to jump into the school year with all the resources they need for success.
 Families will receive book bags stuffed with supplies, hand sanitizer, masks and food.
 No registration is required.

 6. Salvation Army Pittsburgh

 The Salvation Army’s annual Back-to-School Bash is scheduled from 10 a.m.-1:30 p.m.
 Aug.
-14 at the Salvation Army Pittsburgh Temple Worship and Service Center on McNeilly Road.
+6 at the Salvation Army Pittsburgh Temple Worship and Service Center on McNeilly Road.
 Expect a bouncy house, food and celebration.
-Kids will receive backpacks, school supplies, clothing, shoes – and even haircuts so they look their best when school starts.
-Registration is required by calling 412-207-2127.
-Social distancing and masks are encouraged for unvaccinated guests.
+Kids in grades K-12 will receive backpacks, assorted school supplies, plus gently used clothing and shoes.
+Register online or by calling 412-207-2127.

 7. National Council of Jewish Women Pittsburgh